-Field Default Description Other Settings IKE Aggressive Group Name N/A Enter the authentication group name for aggressive mode.
+Field Default Description General Settings - Folder Тор Set the folder with which the IKE profile is associated.
+The drop-down menu displays all folders available for association with the IKE services profile.
+Name Blank Enter the name of the IKE profile.
+Other Settings 1 IKE Aggressive Group Name Enter the authentication group name for aggressive mode.
 Make sure that the group name matches the group name configured in the VPN client software.
 Aggressive Mode condenses the IKE SA negotiations into three packets (versus six packets for Main Mode).
 A group associates the same set of attributes to multiple clients.
 Enable IKE RAP PSKL Refresh/Caching No Use this setting to enable refresh and caching for IKE on remote APs.
-IKE Shared Secrets Add N/A Click this button to add an IKE shared secret.
+IKE Shared Secrets Add Select this button to add an IKE shared secret.
 The following settings appear.
 Complete these settings and click Add in this section.
 Subnet-Enter the subnet for the shared secret.
 Subnet Mask-Enter the subnet mask for the shared secret.
 IKE Shared Secret-Type the shared secret, and confirm.
-IKE Policies Add N/A Click this button to add a new IKE policy.
-The following settings appear.
-Complete these settings and click Add in this section.
-Priority-Type the priority number of this IKE policy.
-Encryption-From the drop-down menu, select the encryption type to be supported in the IKE policy.
-Hash Algorithm-Select the hash algorithm for this IKE policy.
-Authentication-Select the authentication type to be supported in this IKE policy.
-Diffie-Hellman Group-Select the bit-level to be supported.
-Lifetime (300-86400 sec)-Define the lifetime, in seconds, for the IKE policy.
-Once one or more policies are added, select the policy to apply to the VPN Services > IKE profile being configured.

-Click Add to create the VPN Services > IKE profile, or click Save to retain the changes to an existing IKE profile.
+Select Add to create the VPN Services > IKE profile, or click Save to retain the changes to an existing IKE profile.
 The profile appears on the Advanced Services > VPN Services > IKE page.